The project includes reduction in travel lane width, 5-foot-wide sidewalks, dedicated bicycle lanes and decorative crosswalks.

 Project managers and their design teams must develop strategies mitigating pitfalls that often occur using new and unfamiliar software.
 However, this shouldn’t keep consultants from embracing new and exciting advancements in 3D.

-To meet consistency, reliability, and accuracy requirements, Wantman Group Inc. (WGI) restructured its design workflow for 3D corridor modeling.
+To meet consistency, reliability, and accuracy requirements, WGI restructured its design workflow for 3D corridor modeling.
 WGI emphasized forming a 3D QC and quality assurance (QA) team to match the needs FDOT laid out in the CADD manual.
 The benefits of a quality template design are accurate quantity reporting throughout every project phase.
 This applies to both permanent and temporary construction, allowing visualization of milling and resurfacing limits, or checking the asphalt tonnage as design modifications are made in real-time.

 Additionally, the designer can display the project’s proposed surface either with a wire frame or color display indicating slope and elevation changes.
 This is useful when checking ramp terminals and/or side slopes for discontinuity and also assists with stormwater design and verifying superelevation transitions.